 Wing Saber, in Cybertron, does it a litle differently: his swords attach to his forearms rather than being held, though his combined form with Optimus Prime follows the trope normally.

 Starscream from Armada can turn one of his wings into a sword, but sadly only one.
 Fortunately, after the Star Saber is constructed, he gets a chance to wield it alongside his normal weapon.
 His fellow Armada Decepticon, Wheeljack, follows the trope with a pair of, um, sticks (which the anime reinterpreted as really unergonomic guns).

 In Transformers Prime, whose designs are very movie-based, Prime retains his pop-out swords and cannons, and typically dual-wields, to a greater degree than the movie version.
-Megatron only has one sword and one cannon, but both are considerably larger.
+Wheeljack has two swords as his weapon of choice.